 We often discuss the stupid versus evil question, and I find his behavior that we're going to look at squarely on the evil side.

-I hope by the time we reach the end of this episode you'll see what I'm saying and realize that Alex is making calculated decisions in order to maximize his outcome.
+I hope by the time we reach the end of this episode, you'll see what I'm saying and realize that Alex is making calculated decisions in order to maximize his outcome.

-This episode will take us straight through to the 16th, and like I said, by that point the world really doesn't know that much.
+This episode will take us straight through to the 16th, and like I said, by that point, the world really doesn't know that much.

 We're a full two days away from the FBI releasing photos of the suspects and three days away from an arrest, but those are all things we'll cover on a future episode.

-At this point, we know that the bombs were pressure cookers, we know it was an attack, and that's about it.
+At this point, we know that the bombs were pressure cookers.

 At least, that's what we know by the 16th.